FrankBijnen/ExifToolGui/Docs/Readme GeoCoding.txt

      The available fields from Geocode.maps.co are the OSM fields for address. https://wiki.openstreetmap.org/wiki/Key:addr:*
      More info on admin levels: https://wiki.openstreetmap.org/wiki/Key:admin_level

-   The default provider for reverse geocoding 'Overpass'.
+   The default provider for reverse geocoding is 'Overpass'.
 It allows more than 2 requests/second.
 You can change the language.

    Caching.